 My Food and Cooking Journey

 You’ll notice on the blog my bent toward natural, healthy living.
 Although I’ve always cared about exercising and eating well, our family’s lifestyle changed when one of my children was diagnosed with Crohn’s Disease at age 20 months.

 After doing a research deep dive, I realized that we needed to cut out the processed junk food in our diet and start eating real food at home as much as possible.
 Freezer cooking and my Freezer Club have helped make that a reality for our family for well over a decade now.

 I learned to cook and freeze meals over the past two decades by watching hours and hours of food shows (hat tip to America’s Test Kitchen, Rachael Ray, and Ina Garten), reading cookbooks and food magazines like textbooks (my nightstand is littered with them), cooking big batch meals for my Freezer Club for 7 years, and lots and lots of trial and error in my kitchen.

 I’m in my happy place when I’m dreaming up, testing, and tweaking easy, healthy recipes for families.

 Running Thriving Home

 Thriving Home began in 2012 as a hobby and business idea with my friend, Polly.
-Our vision has always been to encourage and resource other moms with the some of the things we are learning in our (very imperfect) homes.
-Ten years later, this venture is still a labor of love and now a sustainable job that I wake up excited about each day.
-One of my favorite parts of running this business is that we get to help support non-profits, like Coyote Hill, Love Columbia, and Compassion.
+Our vision has always been to encourage and resource other moms with some of the things we are learning in our (very imperfect) homes.
+Ten years later, this venture is still a labor of love and now a full time job that I wake up excited about each day.

 I hope to meet you in person or virtually on our blog or social media sometime.
 Our readers mean so much to us and are the reason we do what we do.
 Please reach out if you ever have questions, feedback, or we can help you in any way.